just-ai/jaicf-kotlin/channels/google-actions/README.md

 #### Third-party NLU engine

 In case of third-party NLU engine usage you're free to pick any NLU engine you wish to use.
-Add it's activator to the JAICF agent's configuration:
+Add its activator to the JAICF agent's configuration:

 ```kotlin
 val helloWorldBot = BotEngine(